Kernix13/weather-api-app/README.md

 ## Favicon

-There are 2 favicons is in the images folder with a link to one of them in `index.html`.
+There are 2 favicons in the images folder with a link to one of them in `index.html`.
 Go to [favicon.cc](https://www.favicon.cc/) and do a search for _weather_ if you prefer a different image.